-The Building Fund (21) was formed to account for property acquisition and renovation of current schools for the National School District (District), through expenditures of general obligation bonds issued under the General Obligation Bonds Election of 2014.
-Fund (21) is the Building Fund of the District.
+The Building Fund (21) was formed to account for property acquisition and construction of new schools, as well as renovation of current schools for the National School District (District), through expenditures of general obligation bonds issued under the General Obligation Bonds Election of 2014.

-B. Summary of Significant Accounting Policies
+B. Summary of Significant Policies